Crypto-TII/TLS1.3/makecertchain/README.md

 	cat leaf.crt inter.crt > certchain.pem

-Copy *certchain.pem*, *leaf.key* and *root.crt* to the *servercert* directory.
-Pnce there rename *leaf.key* to *server.key*
+Copy *certchain.pem* and *leaf.key* to the *servercert* directory.
+Once there rename *leaf.key* to *server.key*

 Important to note that the contents of *root.crt* must be added manually to the *tls_cacerts.cpp* and *cacert.rs* files.
 Use the provided *convert.cpp* tool to automatically generate C++ and Rust compatible code.

 Rebuild the C++ client.

-Move to the directory *rust/server/src* and edit the *config.rs* file and ensure the following settings
+Move to the directory *rust/server/src* and edit the *config.rs* file and ensure the following setting.
+Its the default.

 	pub const SERVER\_CERT:usize= FROM_FILE;

+If your chain uses post-quantum or hybrid primitives also set

 	pub const CRYPTO_SETTING: usize = HYBRID;

-Finally build the Rust server application from *rust/server*.
+Finally run the Rust server application from *rust/server*.
 The server can use the new certificate chain, and the client will validate it against its built-in copy of the root certificate.

+To update the chain to use a new leaf certificate (perhaps when the old one expires) with the same root and intermediate certificates, just run the *makeleafcert* application again and replace
+*certchain.pem* and *leaf.key*.

+Client-side certificates can be created in a similar way.